rtdevx/rtdevx.github.io/content/posts/training/AWS/2025-aws-cloud-practitioner/7-ami/index.md

 ```
 ## EC2 Image Builder

-EC2 Image Builder is a fully managed AWS service that helps you to automate the creation, management and deployment of customized, secure and up-to-date server images.
+**EC2 Image Builder** is a fully managed AWS service that helps you to automate the creation, management and deployment of customized, secure and up-to-date server images.

 Custom images can be created via AWS Console, AWS CLI or API.

 Automate the creation, maintain, validate the build of EC2 AMI's.
 Can run on a schedule and can be distributed to multiple AWS Regions.
+## Summary

+##### AMI

+- Create ready-to-use EC2 instances with own customizations
+##### EC2 Image Builder

+- automatically build, test and distribute AMI's

 ---
 ## >> Sources <<